 tests in conformance with the clause 5.4 requirements on not less than four samples.

-After satisfactory calibration the tool status shall be documented in a “tool calibration sheet” to ensure tool traceability.
+After satisfactory verification of calibration the tool status shall be documented in a “tool calibration sheet” to ensure tool traceability.

-This traceability shall be established by periodic analysis of the corresponding data from the shift performance inspection and tests (in conformance with clause 5.5.5 requirements),
+This traceability shall be established by periodic analysis of the corresponding data from the performance inspection and tests (in conformance with clause 5.5.5 requirements),

-The frequency of analysis is defined in relation to production activity such as six months or 2 500 crimping operations.

 A significant drift in test results shall result in tool rejection.

 Such a tool is generally labelled "out-of-calibration tool" (in conformance with clause 5.5.6.4 requirements).